Automated Explanation Selection for Scientific Discovery: Desirable Properties of Explanations

 \subsection{Relationship with Theories of Causality}

 Even though explanation and causality denote two different things, explanation can be associated with the dependence theories of causality, which include Hume's theory of regularity~\cite{Hume:2000:Enquiry7}, later refined by Lewis, who defined causality as a matter of counterfactuals~\cite{Lewis:1973:Causation}.
-The counterfactual theory of causality is closely related to the notion of explanation, as it is based on the idea that a cause is something that makes a difference to the effect.
+This concept is closely related to explanation selection, but in this context we use counterfactuals to isolate desired explanations from the set of possible explanations.